Medicaid Basics & Benefits

 Medicaid is a joint federal-state program that provides health coverage, long term care, and supplemental assistance with Medicare costs to low-income children, adults, parents, caretaker relatives, adults without dependent children, pregnant women, and the aged, blind, and disabled.
-In Maryland, Medicaid (also called Medical Assistance or “MA”) is administered by the Department of Health and Mental Hygiene.
+In Maryland, Medicaid (also called Medical Assistance or “MA”) is administered by the Maryland Department of Health.

 The Maryland Children's Health Program (MCHP) provides access to health insurance coverage for higher income uninsured children up to age 19, under 200% FPL through the Maryland Managed Care Program, HealthChoice.
 MCHP does not require the payment of a premium.